-Richard Marx’s country credentials need no proof from me.
-His first cut was a #1 Country hit.
-At the age of 19 he wrote two number one hits for Kenny Rodgers and has since written for Vince Gill, Jennifer Nettles and Keith Urban.
-In “Hazard” Marx draws us into a swirling world of questions of prejudice, disability, and the death penalty.
-The events depicted are fictitious but no-one who listens to it can avoid the feeling that this song is telling us a truth.
-The song’s message is carried by both the story and the overwhelming feeling the song embodies.
+The events depicted in Hazard are fictitious but no-one who listens to it can avoid the feeling that this sad song is telling us a truth.
+The song’s message is carried by the lyric and the overwhelming feeling the song embodies.
 For all those reasons I consider “Hazard” a prophetic presence in the great spectrum of Country.

 In the early 2000’s I experienced a trauma in my life.
-It triggered weight gain and PTSD.
-I remember a period of 18 months healing and recovery.
-I refurbished and sold a house and made a fresh start.
+It triggered a dramatic weight gain and PTSD.
+Through an 18 months period of healing and recovery, I refurbished and sold a house, got my feet back on the ground and made a fresh start.
 Dolly Parton’s bluegrass revelations and the intimate sound of Norah Jones’ music were the soundtrack of my recovery.
+They shared many a meal with me and kept me company while I refurbished and redecorated my home.
 Their music touches me deeply to this day.
-For Dolly her three bluegrass albums, released in quick succession, were a return to her own roots at a time when her career needed to re-calibrate.
-So there’s something incredibly humanizing and centring in the spirit of her bluegrass offerings.
+Dolly’s three bluegrass albums, released in quick succession, were a return to her own roots at a time when her career needed to re-centre and re-calibrate.
+So there’s something incredibly humanizing and grounding in the spirit of her bluegrass offerings.

 I love Katie de Veau’s voice.
 Live, she is charismatic, winsome and compelling.
 Her music is all about storytelling and effortlessly draws us into familiar, meaningful worlds, crystallizing and expressing all the emotions of life.
 This song perpetually speaks to me and for me!
 Thank you Katie!

 Faith Hill is another wonderful crossover artist who provides an compelling invitation for pop audiences to enter into country territory.
 Hence, “This Kiss!”

 I can’t doff my hat to Country without a nod to Trucking Music.
 Country music was a major presence in the UK in the 70’s.
 And Trucking Music enjoyed its own spot within Country’s limelight at that time.
-This song was the way in to that scene for many of us.
+This song was the way in to that scene for a great many of us.
 Here is CW Mcall in 1976 with Convoy.